madebits/madebits.github.io/blog/2015/2015-04-23-Test-Code-Coverage-As-Quality-Metric.md

 *** (manual tests, M)
 ```

-As a third case, the testing pyramid can have more or less same coverage in all layers:
+As a third case, the testing pyramid can have more or less same coverage in all layers.
+This is an indication of lack of coordination between different testing teams and inefficient resource usage:

 ```
 *** (automated unit tests, U)
 *** (automated integration tests, I)
 *** (manual tests, M)
 ```

-This is an indication of lack of coordination between different testing teams and inefficient resource usage.

 ##Testing Pyramid as a Better Overall Quality Indicator